thin fashion models

 Super Skinny Model

-Moreover, professionals within the industry should encourage discussion among colleagues about the issue of thin fashion models, allowing for open dialogue while avoiding potential criticism.
+Moreover, industry professionals should encourage colleagues to discuss the issue of thin fashion models, allowing for open dialogue while avoiding potential criticism.
 This can involve offering resources and training for individuals struggling with body image issues.

 It is essential to recognize that change cannot happen overnight.
-However, brands can eventually normalize a healthier attitude towards beauty by consistently promoting positive messaging around body image through hiring diverse models and creating campaigns that celebrate a broader range of beauty standards.
+However, brands can eventually normalize a healthier attitude towards beauty by consistently promoting positive messaging around body image, hiring diverse models, and creating campaigns that celebrate a broader range of beauty standards.

 Pro Tip: The industry must continue to challenge its long-standing norm of thin fashion models as not only does it reflect a narrow ideal of beauty, but it also has negative impacts on people’s self-esteem and well-being.
 Thin models may be trendy in the fashion industry, but they are damaging to self-esteem and trigger negative body image issues.